Data protection

 3.2 Applicants

-General: If you send us your application documents, we will process your personal data contained therein for the purpose of personnel selection and recruitment.
-In the event of a rejection, we will delete your documents 7 months after sending the rejection to you.
+General: When you send us your application documents, we process the personal data contained therein for the purpose of personnel selection and job placement.

 Legal basis: Art.
 6 para.
-1 lit. b GDPR (contract initiation and fulfillment)
+1 lit. b GDPR (contract initiation and fulfilment)

-If we wish to keep you on record for the purpose of contacting you at a later date, we will approach you with a separate request for your consent.
-If you explicitly give us this consent, we will store your application documents.
-If there is no further opportunity to fill a position with us within one year, we will delete all your applicant data one year after you have given us your consent.
+Record keeping: If we wish to keep your details on file in order to contact you at a later date, we will send you a separate request for your consent.
+If you give us your explicit consent, we will store your application documents.
+If no further job opportunities arise at our company within one year of receiving your consent, we will delete all your application documents.

 Legal basis: Art.
 6 para.
 1 lit. a GDPR (consent)